 These bots are not actual robots.
 They are little bits of code that go from site to site, reading more code.
 Google has dubbed these floating bits of code as bots or spiders.
-These Google spiders are crawling all over the web.
-That includes your site, combing through the code, and relaying what they find back to the search engines.
+These Google spiders are crawling all over the web, including your site, combing through the code and relaying what they find back to the search engines.

 How Often Does Google Crawl a Site?